Audi RS 5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Estimated insurance rates for an Audi RS 5 are $1,420 a year for full coverage insurance.
-Comprehensive costs an estimated $322 a year, collision costs $560, and liability coverage costs around $402.
-Liability-only coverage costs as low as $446 a year, with high-risk coverage costing around $3,072.
-Teen drivers pay the most at $5,206 a year or more.
+Comprehensive insurance costs an estimated $322, collision insurance costs $560, and liability is $402.
+A policy with only liability insurance costs around $446 a year, and a high-risk policy costs $3,072 or more.
+Teenage drivers pay the most at up to $5,206 a year.

 Average premium for full coverage: $1,420